BaroqueBrother/Smart-Room-Controller/README.md

+# Cubby Cube

-# Smart-Room-Controller
+# Cubby Cube

-# Smart Room Cotroller

-## overview
+## Overview

-the purpose of this project is to create a radio transmission communication device.
+This device allows the user to control Phillips Hue Light bulbs from the touchpad installed on the Cube. the user may also use the keypad to turn On/Off small home appliances by cennecting to Wemo switches.
+A small OLED Screen displays each key function on the cube

 ## details

 the device will use the following components:

-ethernet port
+1. Ethernet port
-bme 280

-the project will be completed

-1. fggdfgdf
+1. Bme 280
-1.
+1. OLED Display
-1. rfreafr
+1. Two-dimensional Keypad
-1. frfer
+1. Teensy 3.1
+1. Ultrasonic Ranging Module HC - SR04